nodejs/nodejs.dev/src/documentation/0051-node-buffers/index.md

 bufcopy.set(buf)
 ```

 By default you copy the whole buffer.
-If you only want to copy a part of the buffer, you can use `.subarray()` from above and the `offset` argument that specifies an offset to write to:
+If you only want to copy a part of the buffer, you can use `.subarray()` shown above and the `offset` argument that specifies an offset to write to:

 ```js
 const buf = Buffer.from('Hey?')